-The term obese describes a person who's very overweight, with a lot of body fat.
+The term obese describes a person who has excess body fat.

-It's a common problem in the UK that's estimated to affect around 1 in every 4 adults and around 1 in every 5 children aged 10 to 11.
+In the UK it's estimated that around 1 in every 4 adults and around 1 in every 5 children aged 10 to 11 are living with obesity.

 The most widely used method to check if you're a healthy weight is body mass index (BMI).

 BMI is a measure of whether you're a healthy weight for your height.
-You can use the NHS BMI healthy weight calculator to work out your score.
+You can use the NHS BMI healthy weight calculator to find out your BMI.

-- 40 or above means you're severely obese
+- 40 or above – you're in the severely obese range

-BMI is not used to diagnose obesity because people who are very muscular can have a high BMI without much fat.
+BMI score has some limitations because it measures whether a person is carrying too much weight but not too much fat.
+For example, people who are very muscular, like professional sportspeople, can have a high BMI without much fat.

 But for most people, BMI is a useful indication of whether they're a healthy weight.

-A better measure of excess fat is waist size, which can be used as an additional measure in people who are overweight (with a BMI of 25 to 29.9) or moderately obese (with a BMI of 30 to 34.9).
+Another measure of excess fat is waist to height ratio, which can be used as an additional measure in adults who have a BMI under 35.

 - type 2 diabetes